Humane Education

 Join us at the Boston Public Library!

-ARL is excited to announce our partnership with Boston Public Library to present our monthly event series, The Fun and Exciting World of Working with Animals.
+ARL is excited to announce our partnership with Boston Public Library to present our monthly event series, The Fun and Exciting World of Animals.
 Targeted to children ages 6-12 years old, ARL staff present one of the following topics: Amazing Animal Rescues, How to Catch a Tiny Tiger, What Happens Inside an Animal Shelter, Do Cats Visit the Doctor Too, and What Language do Dogs Speak.
 Participation is FREE.
 No registration required.
 Boston Public Library participating branches include East Boston and Mattapan.

 For more details, on current events visit Boston Public Library’s East Boston and Mattapan event listings.